Cardiac Disease Diagnosis on Imbalanced Electrocardiography Data Through Optimal Transport Augmentation: RELATED WORK

 \section{RELATED WORK}

-Traditionally, when facing an imbalanced data problem, data augmentation is required before training, aiming to eliminate the effect caused by the imbalance.
-Traditional methods include sampling, cost-sensitive methods, kernel-based methods, active learning methods, and one-class learning or novelty detection methods \cite{He2009LearningFI}.
-Among them, sampling methods are mostly used, including random oversampling and undersampling, informed undersampling, synthetic sampling with data generation, adaptive synthetic sampling, sampling with data cleaning techniques, cluster-based sampling method, and integration of sampling and boosting.
-But traditional methods may introduce their own set of problematic consequences that can potentially hinder learning \cite{Holte1989ConceptLA,Mease2007BoostedCT,Drummond2003C45CI}, which can cause the classifier to miss important concepts pertaining to the majority class, or lead to overfitting \cite{Mease2007BoostedCT,He2009LearningFI}, making the classification performance on the unseen testing data generally far worse.

-The ECG data imbalance issue has been a long-standing problem.
-Martin et al. tried to use oversampling method to augment the imbalanced data \cite{Martin2021RealtimeFS}.
-Virgeniya et al. \cite{ClementVirgeniya2021AND} also addressed the ECG data imbalance problem, where instead of using synthetic models such as synthetic minority oversampling technique (SMOTE), SMOTEBoost, or DataBoostIM, they tried to feed the data into the adaptive synthetic (ADASYN) \cite{He2008ADASYNAS} based sampling model, which utilized a weighted distribution for different minority class samples depending upon the learning stages of difficulty.
-Liu et al. \cite{Liu2021MultiLabelCO} augmented the ECG data by using band-pass filter, noise addition, time-frequency transform and data selection.
-The methods above showed that balanced dataset performance is superior than unbalanced one.
+\textbf{Data Imbalance and Data Augmentation in ECG} Traditionally, when facing imbalanced data problems, data augmentation is required before training, aiming to eliminate the effect caused by the imbalance.
+The ECG data imbalance issue has been a long-standing problem. \cite{Martin2021RealtimeFS} tried to use oversampling method to augment the imbalanced data. \cite{ClementVirgeniya2021AND} tried to feed the data into the adaptive synthetic (ADASYN) \cite{He2008ADASYNAS} based sampling model, instead of using synthetic minority oversampling technique (SMOTE) \cite{Chawla2002SMOTESM}. \cite{Liu2021MultiLabelCO} augmented the ECG data by band-pass filter, noise addition, time-frequency transform and data selection.
+The methods above showed that balanced dataset performance is superior to unbalanced one.

-Optimal Transport (OT) is a field of mathematics that studies the geometry of probability spaces \cite{Villani2003TopicsIO}.
+\textbf{Optimal Transport (OT)} is a field of mathematics that studies the geometry of probability spaces \cite{Villani2003TopicsIO}.
 The theoretical importance of OT is that it defines the Wasserstein metric between probability distributions.
 It reveals a canonical geometric structure with rich properties to be exploited.
 The earliest contribution to OT originated from Monge in the eighteenth century.
 Kantorovich rediscovered it under a different formalism, namely the Linear Programming formulation of OT.
-With the development of scalable solvers, OT is widely applied to many real-world problems \cite{Zhu2021FunctionalOT,Flamary2021POTPO}.
+With the development of scalable solvers, OT is widely applied to many real-world problems \cite{Zhu2021FunctionalOT,Flamary2021POTPO,Zhu2023InterpolationFR}.